-Users who have the SHOWPLAN, the ALTER TRACE, or the VIEW SERVER STATE permission can view queries that are captured in Showplan output.
-These queries may contain sensitive information such as passwords.
-Therefore, we recommend that you only grant these permissions to users who are authorized to view sensitive information, such as members of the db_owner fixed database role, or members of the sysadmin fixed server role.
-Additionally, we recommend that you only save Showplan files or trace files that contain Showplan-related events to a location that uses the NTFS file system, and that you restrict access to users who are authorized to view sensitive information.
+Additionally, we recommend that you only save Showplan files or trace files that contain Showplan-related events to a location that uses the NTFS file system and restrict access to users who are authorized to view potentially sensitive information.

 Permissions Used to Replay Traces

 Replaying traces also requires that the user who is replaying the trace have the ALTER TRACE permission.

 However, during replay, SQL Server Profiler uses the EXECUTE AS command if an Audit Login event is encountered in the trace that is being replayed.
 SQL Server Profiler uses the EXECUTE AS command to impersonate the user who is associated with the login event.

 If SQL Server Profiler encounters a login event in a trace that is being replayed, the following permission checks are performed:

 User1, who has the ALTER TRACE permission, starts replaying a trace.

 A login event for User2 is encountered in the replayed trace.

 SQL Server Profiler uses the EXECUTE AS command to impersonate User2.